Access Georgia Public Information & State Records (Free)

 As in birth certificates, access to death certificates is restricted to immediate family members or legal representatives of the subject of the record.
 Death records are however available to members of the public with the SSN redacted.

-How to Run a Georgia Vital Records Search
+How To Run a Georgia Vital Records Search

 Georgia Vital records may be requested through both offline and online methods.
 They usually can be requested from the county where the vital event occurred or from the vital records office; sometimes through both means.